 Easter is one of the most special times in the year for Christians, and very little of it has to do with chocolate!

 ‘Easter’ is a season in the church calendar which happens each spring.
-Although it technically ‘begins’ with Easter Sunday, most Christians use the term ‘Easter’ to refer to the festival remembering the events surrounding the end of Jesus’ life, and its new beginning.
+Christians use the term ‘Easter’ to refer to the festival remembering the events surrounding the end of Jesus’ life, and its new beginning.

 Christians believe that, at the age of 33, Jesus died on a cross outside Jerusalem at the hands of the Romans.
 He was buried immediately, but then three days later his disciples discovered that his tomb was empty and claimed to have seen him, alive.
 Christians believe that Jesus’ death and resurrection were part of a grand plan, engineered by God himself, to bring peace between God and the people of earth.

 Holy Week is the name given to the final week of Jesus’ life.
-Read more about the events of this incredible week below, or watch our films here.
+It's sometimes referred to as 'the Passion.'
+Read more about the events of this incredible week below, and watch our films here.

-It was the time of the Jewish Passover - the festival which remembers Moses leading the Israelites out of Egypt.
-After a week of visiting friends around Jerusalem, Jesus wanted to share a special meal with his disciples.
+It was the time of the Jewish Passover - the festival which remembers Moses leading the Israelites out of Egypt - that Jesus had his last meal with disciples.
+After a week of visiting friends around Jerusalem, Jesus wanted to share a special meal with them.
 At the meal, he broke the bread and called it his body.
 He said the wine they drank was his blood.
 Christians believe this was Jesus’ way of telling his friends about his death.
-They remember this ‘last supper’ at communion or mass in church.
+You can read the full story in Luke 22:14-23.

 'Then Jesus said to the chief priests and the officers of the Temple guard and the elders who had come there to get him, “Did you have to come with swords and clubs, as though I were an outlaw?
 I was with you in the Temple every day, and you did not try to arrest me.
 But this is your hour to act, when the power of darkness rules.”
 Luke 22:52-53